Vyral/base-template/_posts/2019-02-28-the-latest-news-from-our-st--cloud-market-is-here.md

 <p style="text-align: center;"><em>Our spring market has already arrived, despite the fact that winter isn’t yet behind us.
 If you’re curious what this means for you, check out today’s message.</em></p>

-Though spring is still yet to arrive, our spring market is already in full effect.&nbsp;
+Though spring is yet to arrive, our spring market is already in full effect.&nbsp;

 With that said, there are a few stand-out developments buyers and sellers should keep in mind moving forward.&nbsp;